 Cheapest car insurance for 23-year-olds

 For many, finding cheap auto insurance is a priority.
-Several companies offer low average rates for 23-year-olds, although your exact rate will likely vary from the averages provided below.
+Several national and regional auto insurance companies offer low average rates for 23-year-olds, although your exact rate will likely vary from the averages provided below.
 Getting quotes from several companies is one of the best ways to compare prices for the same coverage.
+It can also help to compare available discounts between companies to see how much more you might be able to save on your premium.

 Although these companies have low average rates, your premium will differ based on your individual rating factors.
 The state you live in, the car you drive, your driving history and the coverages you choose will all impact how much you pay.